dwavesystems/dwave-ocean-sdk/examples/and.rst

 it finds those assignments of variables that match valid gate states.

 You can verify that this penalty function represents the AND gate in the same way as was done in the :ref:`not` example.
-See the system documentation for more information about penalty functions in general, and penalty functions for representing Boolean operations.
+See the :std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>` for more information about penalty functions in general, and penalty functions for representing Boolean operations in particular.

 Formulating the Problem as a QUBO
 ---------------------------------